-• IFRS 16 Leases
+• IFRS 16 Leases 1 January 2019

-IFRS 16 was issued on January 2016 with an effective date of annual periods beginning on or after 1 January 2019.
 IFRS 16 specifies how an IFRS reporter will recognise, measure, present and disclose leases.
 The standard provides a single lessee accounting model, requiring lessees to recognise assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
-Lessors continue to classify leases as operating or finance, with IFRS 16's approach to lessor accounting substantially unchanged from its predecessor, IAS 17
+Lessors continue to classify leases as operating or finance IFRS 16's approach to lessor accounting is substantially unchanged from its predecessor, IAS 17.

-Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures (2011) relating to the treatment of the sale or contribution of assets from an investor to its associate or joint venture.
-The effective date of these amendments are deferred indefinitely.
+- Amendments to IAS 28: Investment in Associates and Joint Ventures - Amendments to IFRS 7: Financial Instruments: Disclosures relating to disclosures about the initial application of IFRS 9. - Amendments to IFRS 10: Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures (2011) relating to the treatment of the sale or contribution of assets from and investor to its associate or joint venture.